aelmadho/aws-ecs/README.md

 # ECS Cluster

-This is a reference architecture describing best practices when deploying services with AWS EC2 Container Services (ECS).
+This is a sample set of cloudformation scripts that can be used to deploy services with AWS EC2 Container Services (ECS).
 It is a collection of Cloudformation templates and scripts that customizes an ECS cluster, and and a sample webservice running httpd.
 The list below describes the list of artifacts used in this process:

 1. Cloudformation templates to launch a VPC, networking, security-groups, ECS cluster and repositories.
 2. Customized ECS cluster with logging support and EFS for supporting file-system stateful services